BRP General Mariano Alvarez: History

-As good a design as it is, Cyclone had barely gone into service in the mid-1990s when the Special Operations Command rejected them as too big for commando missions, and the regular surface Navy dismissed them as too small for any of its missions.
+As good a design as it was, Cyclone had barely gone into service in the mid-1990s when the Special Operations Command rejected them as too big for commando missions, and the regular surface Navy dismissed them as too small for any of its missions.
 The Navy began looking for ways to phase out Cyclone and her sister ships, so on 28 February 2000, Cyclone was decommissioned and stricken from the Navy list.

 She was then transferred to the United States Coast Guard the next day, being re-commissioned as USCGC Cyclone (WPC-1).
 The Coast Guard lacked an effective vessel sized between its Island-class patrol boat and the Reliance-class Medium Endurance Cutter, so there was considerable interest in Cyclone at first.
 However, her high operating costs were prohibitive and thus she sat largely inactive.

-Cyclone was eventually sold under FMS to the Philippine Navy in January 2004, as part of a US military aid package to the Philippines, in an effort to bolster interdiction and counterterrorism capabilities.
+Cyclone was eventually sold under FMS (Foreign Military Sales Program) to the Philippine Navy in January 2004, as part of a US military aid package to the Philippines, in an effort to bolster interdiction and counterterrorism capabilities.
 She was rechristened BRP General Mariano Alvarez (PS-38) on 8 March 2004, in honor of a revolutionary general in the Philippine war of independence against Spain.
 She is currently assigned to the Patrol Force of the Philippine Fleet.

 On 13 March 2013, while she was conducting maritime patrol together with along the seawater off Omapoy Island and Bulo-Bulo Island, all of Sitangkai, Tawi-Tawi, they intercepted 2 watercraft loaded with 35 evacuees.

 She was also one of the naval vessels that was deployed to Zamboanga City during the Zamboanga City crisis.